Azure/acr-builder/docs/templates.md

 # Templates

+Both builds (`acb build`, `az acr build`) and tasks (`acb exec`, `az acr run -f acb.yaml`) support templating when running the builder locally.
+However, if the builder is invoked through Azure, only tasks support value-based templating.
+Builds can only render [run variables](#run-variables).

-Individual builds and tasks both support templating.
-Internally we use [Go templates](https://golang.org/pkg/text/template/) and [Sprig](https://github.com/Masterminds/sprig/).
+Internally we use [Go templates](https://golang.org/pkg/text/template/) and [Sprig](https://github.com/Masterminds/sprig/) to perform the rendering.
+Please review their documentation for a list of all the available template functions.

-## Using custom values
+## Custom values

-A sample values file looks like this:
+A `values.yaml` file consists of key/value pairs, such as:

 ```yaml
 born: 1867